-Animations showing basic orthodontic techniques that are often used with Invisalign®.
+Animations showing basic orthodontic techniques used with the Invisalign® system.

-This page contains pre and post-treatment simulations showing some of basic orthodontic techniques that dentists use to straighten teeth.
+This page features simple animations that illustrate the use of basic orthodontic techniques to straighten teeth.

-Here're some digital smile makeovers that illustrate the types of tooth gaps that Invisalign® might be used to close.
+Here’s a digital smile makeover Before and after. that illustrates the type of tooth gap that the Invisalign® system might be used to close.

 B) Crowded teeth are sometimes narrowed first, and then realigned.

-With this approach, the dentist will shave down the crowded teeth just slightly using their dental drill or a diamond-coated strip (a process termed “tooth stripping").
+With this approach, the dentist will shave down the crowded teeth just slightly using their dental drill or a diamond-coated flexible strip (a process termed “tooth stripping” How it’s done.).

-It's then possible to use braces (Invisalign® or traditional) to realign the teeth within the same amount of space that already existed.
+Then, once that’s been accomplished, it’s possible to use Invisalign® to realign the teeth within the same amount of jaw space that already existed.

-C) Tooth crowding can sometimes be resolved by “expanding” the patient’s dental arch.
+C) Resolving tooth crowding by “expanding” the patient’s dental arch.

-One way to create the space that is needed to realign a patient's teeth is to extract one, or a few, of them.
-"Extraction” cases are commonplace in the orthodontic world.
-In most cases, they usually only involve the extraction of back teeth (usually bicuspids), often in pairs.
+“Extraction” cases are commonplace in the orthodontic world.
+In most cases, they only involve the removal of back teeth (usually bicuspids), often in right/left pairs.

 An example that involves front teeth.

-When it is used, it almost always involves the realignment of lower front teeth.
-And yes, the patient will end up only having three lower incisors (positioned in a space that’s normally occupied by four).
-But the vast majority of people who see this smile will never notice.
+When this method is used, it almost always involves the realignment of lower front teeth.
+And yes, the patient will end up only having 3 lower incisors (positioned in a space that’s normally occupied by 4).
+But the vast majority of people who see this person’s smile will never notice that anomaly.

 E) Rotated teeth can be realigned with removable braces.

-F) A patient's treatment might involve both Invisalign® and traditional braces.
+F) Treating cases with both Invisalign® and conventional braces.

 - The case might be started with traditional braces, so to accomplish those types of tooth movements that can be difficult for removable aligners to make.
 Invisalign® limitations.